ghdehrl12345/identify_sdk/docs/identify/identify_sdk_prd.md

 - Challenge token signed (HMAC-SHA256 or Ed25519)
 - Version mismatch explicitly surfaced
 - No server-side exposure of raw secrets
+- Policy bundle must be the single source of truth for client config

 ## 9. Success Metrics
 - Time-to-integrate <= 1 day for standard flow